Skip to content

 Things not to Do:

-• Don’t forget that the city is conservative with a European taste, mainly it’s an Islamic spot that you have to cover your head as a woman.
-Tops with no shoulders are not permitted too.
+• Don’t forget that the city is conservative with a European taste; mainly, it’s an Islamic spot where you have to cover your head as a woman.
+Tops with no shoulders are not permitted, too.

 • For both genders, you have to wear something to cover your legs.

-• Inside the mosque, photographs are permitted but not with flash, and please maintain a peaceful demeanor during your visit.
+• Photographs are permitted inside the mosque, but not with flash.
+Please maintain a peaceful demeanour during your visit.

 Pro Tip: The mosque might still be undergoing renovations during your visit to Turkey, and access to some areas is restricted.
 However, it is still a popular tourist destination in Turkey for taking photographs and walking around the mosque.